EDO KIRIKO (JAPANESE GLASS) MAKING TAUGHT BY A FIRST-CLASS ARTISAN

 Edo Kiriko glassware is often gifted for celebratory occasions.
 Furthermore, the prime minister and crown prince frequently offer Edo Kiriko glassware to foreign dignitaries and visitors as presents.

-There are many types of glass art throughout the world, but one would be hard-pressed to find another craft that matches the delicate thinness of Edo Kiriko glass and the detailed craftsmanship of the designers.
-Mastering the art of Edo Kiriko is one of the most difficult endeavors.
+There are many types of glass art throughout the world, but one would be hard-pressed to find another craft that matches the delicate thinness of Edo Kiriko glass and the detailed craftsmanship of its designers.
+Mastering the art of Edo Kiriko is one of the most difficult endeavors to achieve.
 This impressive art is being continued in Japan to this day by Kiriko masters and their disciples.

 About The Experience